openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 initializer determines the length of the array to be constructed.

-If sufficient space is allocated for a new array, then a one-dimensional array of the specified length is created, and all elements of the array are initialized to the values specified by initializer expressions.
+If sufficient space is allocated for a new array, then a one-dimensional array of the specified length is created.
+All elements of the array are initialized to the values specified by initializer expressions.

 .. index::